-After being the chef and manager of two critically acclaimed restaurants in Philadelphia (Vincenzo’s and Avanti), and stints as a hotel food and beverage director and hospital food service administrator, I became restaurant critic at the Philadelphia Daily News in 1986.
-It was (and still is) great fun writing about food, and a lot easier than standing in front of a stove for 12 hours a day.
+After graduating from The Restaurant School in Philadelphia in 1976, I was the chef and manager of two critically acclaimed restaurants in Philadelphia (Vincenzo’s and Avanti).
+Following stints as a hotel food and beverage director and hospital food service administrator, I became restaurant critic at the Philadelphia Daily News in 1986.
+From the very beginning, writing about food and wine was great fun–and a lot easier than standing in front of a stove for 12 hours a day.

 Two years later, I was named food editor of the San Jose Mercury News, where my columns were voted best among all major newspapers in the nation by the Association of Food Journalists (AFJ).
 While in San Jose I was a frequent guest host on radio, first on Narsai David’s food show on KCBS-AM and later on “In the Kitchen with Harvey” on KNBR-AM.

-In 1994, my wife Mary Lee Keane and I moved to New York, where I began my In the Kitchen with Sam (formerly Tastes) food column for the Wine Spectator magazine, where I am now a contributing editor.
+In 1994, my wife Mary Lee Keane and I moved to New York, where I began writing for Wine Spectator magazine.
+(I continued writing for the magazine for 20 years as a columnist and contributing editor.)
 The following year I began a weekly wine column for the Star Ledger newspaper in Newark, NJ.
 That column was a runner-up in the AFJ Best Column category in 1999.
 After leaving the Star Ledger, I wrote a wine column for Specialty Food magazine for nine years.
 I’ve also written for Cigar Aficionado, Women’s Day, and Cooking Light magazines as well as The New York Times.